-The 88th RSC is a supporting command the Baldrige Criteria framework for its perforof the U.S. Army Reserve, America's dedicat- mance excellence program model.
+of the U.S. Army Reserve, America's dedicat- mance excellence program model.
 This struc- improvement provides a valuable framework ed operational federal reserve of the Army. ture is used to clarify strategy and enable that assists in planning, performing, building The Army Reserve is the premier provider of the organization to focus on performance effective processes, aligning resources and ready, trained, and equipped Soldiers and against the vision, mission, commander's in-producing results. tent, strategic objectives, and strategic goals.

-Force, we are adapting to the challenges of and sustain a proactive, high-performing, readiness, implementing audit readiness, high-integrity organization achieving mea-To help accomplish this, the 88th RSC uses surable and sustainable results.
+Force, we are adapting to the challenges of and sustain a proactive, high-performing, readiness, implementing audit readiness, high-integrity organization achieving meacategory in the annual Chief of Staff of the commanding general of the 88th RSC.
+(ACOE) competition for 2017.